sandervanvugt/van-vugt-kubernetes/ckad-pod-troubleshooting/step3.md

 `kubectl describe pod $MYDBPOD | grep -A 6 State`{{execute}}

-As you can see in the kubectl describe output, the problem is in the application.
-In the next step you'll learn how to find out what is happening.
+In the output of the kubectl describe pod command, you have seen that the Pod generates an Exit Code 1.
+That means that the primary application is failing.
+Let's investigate why that's happening in the next step.